Find related information on Google Education and Microsoft Education.

 The#NYCSchoolsTech group introduced something new to this their Summit this year: The Smackdown.
 Panels of teachers debated the pros & cons of one EdTech tool vs. another.
 Early on it was Office 365 vs. G Suite.
 While the panel made some good points, I think they didn’t address some of what I find to be key differences.
 So, I thought I would do that here.

 THE WHAT & THE WHY

 This is the section for tech admin geeks.
-Both platforms have clean well designed management UI and comes down to your preference for text vs. icons.
-Office actually has 2 options of looks for the standard user vs. the admin.
+Both platforms have clean well-designed management UI and it comes down to your preference for text vs. icons.
+Office actually has 2 options for looks for the standard user vs. the admin.
 When you get deep into the weeds of managing Google devices or groups, it might take some searching to find the settings you’re looking for since it uses a lot of slide out panels and sometimes you have to click show more.
 If you’re a heavy admin user, both are easy to adjust to.
-If you’re trying to fix things on the fly though from one of the their mobile apps, the O365 version is more robust while the G Suite admin app only covers some basics and will require a computer (Chromebook perhaps?) to do more advanced administration.
+If you’re trying to fix things on the fly through one of their mobile apps, the O365 version is more robust while the G Suite admin app only covers some basics and will require a computer (Chromebook perhaps?) to do more advanced administration.

 ADVANTAGE: slight lead to O365 for the uninitiated user

 Microsoft allows validation by either phone or email.
 Google doesn’t add validation, but it does offer 2-factor authentication capability (don’t be a Podesta).
 Both Office 365 and G Suite are COPPA (Children’s Online Privacy Protection Act) and FERPA (Family Educational Rights and Privacy Act) and both have signed student privacy pledges.
 Google’s Vault though adds an extra layer of information saving security that isn’t free from Microsoft.